PDFWAC 365-196-870

 (1) Background.

-(a) The act calls on counties and cities to encourage the availability of affordable housing.
+(a) The act calls on counties and cities to plan for and accommodate housing affordable to all economic segments of the population.
 Addressing the need for affordable housing will require a broad variety of tools to address local needs.
 This section describes certain affordable housing incentive programs (incentive programs) that counties and cities may implement.

-(e) Incentive programs may be implemented through development regulations, conditions on rezoning or permit decisions, or any combination of these.
+(d) Incentive programs may be implemented through fee waivers and exemptions, development regulations, conditions on rezoning or permit decisions, any combination of these, or other tools.

-(f) Incentive programs may apply to part or all of a city or county.
+(e) Incentive programs may apply to part or all of a county or city.
 A county or city may apply different standards to different areas within their jurisdiction, or to different development types.

 (2) Counties and cities may establish an incentive program that is either required or optional.